 Applies To: System Center 2012 - Unified Installer

-A target computer is the computer where you install a System Center 2012 component.
+A target computer is the computer where you install a Service Manager 2012 component.
 The computer where you run Unified Installer is the installer computer.
 If you are running Unified Installer and Orchestrator on the same computer, then your installer computer is also a target computer and therefore you will need to prepare that computer both as an installer computer and as a target computer.

 Each System Center component must be installed on a separate computer.
 The operating system on the target computer for any of the System Center components must be on drive C.